DESI DR1 Ly{\alpha} 1D power spectrum: The Fast Fourier Transform estimator measurement

 The $\pk$ measurement is obtained from running the entire pipeline given in \ref{sec:method}, correcting for underestimated noise for high redshifts ($z > 2.7$), using the cross-exposure estimator for low redshift ($z < 2.7$), applying pixel masking, continuum fitting and resolution corrections, and subtracting the estimated metal power spectrum $\psbmz$.
 The final $\pk$ estimator is defined as

 where the individual power spectra definition is redshift dependent:

 Figure~\ref{fig:p1d} shows the one-dimensional power spectrum measurement obtained from \dronefull~data set with this full FFT estimator.
+For homogeneity reasons, the cross-exposure is not shown on the figure; we refer the reader to figure~\ref{fig:cross_exposure} for the difference between the two estimators.
 The error bars are the quadratic sum of the statistical and total systematic uncertainties detailed in previous sections.
 The increase in statistics is visible by eye compared to the previous \edrmtwo~measurement in \desiedrfft.
 We did not compute the $\pk$ for redshift higher than $4.2$ because of the too-low number of sub-forests and the significant variation of $\pk$.

 We compare the resulting $\pk$ measurement with the previous eBOSS~\cite{chabanier_one-dimensional_2019} and high-resolution measurements from the combination of KODIAQ, SQUAD, and XQ-100 surveys~\cite{karacayli_optimal_2022} in figure~\ref{fig:p1d_comparison}.
 As those studies expressed $\pk$ in velocity units ($\invkms$), the \drone~power spectrum is converted using $k \left[\kms\right] = k\left[\text{\AA}^{-1}\right] \times \lambda_{\alpha} (1+z) / c$ before the $\pk$ averaging stage using the redshift of individual sub-forests.
 We reproduce all aforementioned corrections with the velocity unit measurements on \drone~data and synthetic data in \validpaper.